katersonnbert/gitnotes/GoLang.md

             fmt.Println(c, "a king")
         }

-- Functions can be passed to other functions as arguments and values.
+- Go is a first order language: Functions can be passed to other functions as arguments and values.

         func compute(fn func(float64, float64) float64) float64 {
             return fn(3, 4)